Customer Information on Data Protection for SIX Exchange Regulation AG

 - providing the customer with information about changes and developments of products and services.

-In general, SIX Exchange Regulation Ltd does not process Data outside its contractual relationships with Customers.
+In general, SIX Exchange Regulation AG does not process Data outside its contractual relationships with Customers.

-In exceptional cases however, SIX Exchange Regulation Ltd may process Data outside contractual relationships as well on the grounds of statutory or regulatory requirements (e.g. while logging telephone conversations).
+In exceptional cases however, SIX Exchange Regulation AG may process Data outside contractual relationships as well on the grounds of statutory or regulatory requirements (e.g. while logging telephone conversations).

-SIX Exchange Regulation Ltd is a subsidiary of SIX Group Ltd. SIX Companies can outsource all or some of the processing of the Data and other services to SIX Group or other SIX Group companies (including other SIX companies) and to external third parties in Switzerland and abroad.
+SIX Exchange Regulation AG is a subsidiary of SIX Group Ltd. SIX Companies can outsource all or some of the processing of the Data and other services to SIX Group Ltd or other SIX Group Ltd companies (including other SIX companies) and to external third parties in Switzerland and abroad.

-If Data is transmitted to SIX Group, subsidiaries of SIX Group Ltd or external third parties as part of such outsourcing, the outsourcing SIX Company obligates the recipient in advance to wholly guarantee compliance with the existing confidentiality and data protection obligations of the outsourcing SIX Company.
+If Data is transmitted to SIX Group Ltd, subsidiaries of SIX Group Ltd or external third parties as part of such outsourcing, the outsourcing SIX Company obligates the recipient in advance to wholly guarantee compliance with the existing confidentiality and data protection obligations of the outsourcing SIX Company.

 Each SIX Company reserves the right to disclose personal Data to the authorities and/or third parties in Switzerland or abroad if the SIX Company is obliged to make such disclosure by the applicable legal provisions.